DataONEorg/Education/_lessons/lessons/09_analysis/index.md

 ---
 # Best Practices for Data Analysis
--Scientists should document workflows used to create results
+Scientists should document workflows used to create results
 - Data provenance
 - Analyses and parameters used
 - Connections between analyses via inputs and outputs
 - Documentation can be informal (e.g. flowcharts, commented scripts) or formal (e.g. Kepler, VisTrails)

 ???